Please ensure Javascript is enabled for purposes of website accessibility How To Increase Brown Fat Naturally

 The U.S. Food and Drug Administration (FDA) noted in a 2016 report that while cryotherapy may be a "cool" trend, it poses risk.
 In fact, some deaths have been reported from using cryotherapy.
 The FDA report stated: "Given a growing interest from consumers in whole-body cryotherapy, the FDA has informally reviewed the medical literature available on this subject," said Aron Yustein, MD, a medical officer in the FDA's Center for Devices and Radiological Health.
 "We found very little evidence about its safety or effectiveness in treating the conditions for which it is being promoted."

 Cold exposure is not a practical approach for increasing BAT-induced thermogenesis and weight loss for most people, and it may not be pleasant or safe.
-Diet, exercise and certain supplements would be a better approach then cold exposure.
+Diet, exercise, and certain supplements to increase brown fat would be a better approach than cold exposure.

 References: